openid/connect/openid-4-vc-security-and-trust-1_0.md

 **TODO: Check if all of the following terms are actually used.**

 This specification uses the terms "Access Token", "Authorization Request", "Authorization Response", "Authorization Server", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Response Type", "Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", "Request Object", "Request URI" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" and the term "Base64url Encoding" defined by JSON Web Signature (JWS) [@!RFC7515], and the term "Response Mode" defined by OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses].

-This specification also defines the following terms.
-In the case where a term has a definition that differs, the definition below is authoritative.
+This specification also uses the following terms defined in [todo].

 Credential:
 :  A set of one or more claims about a subject made by a Credential Issuer.
 Note that this definition of a term "Credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC):
 :  An Issuer-signed Credential whose authenticity can be cryptographically verified.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc) and [@Hyperledger.Indy] (AnonCreds).

-W3C Verifiable Credential:
-:  A Verifiable Credential compliant to the [@VC_DATA] specification.

 Presentation:
 :  Data that is shared with a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different issuers.